sharatsn123/anot-excel/README.md

 # anot-excel
-Annotation based excel export.
-The application helps in creating excel sheet by just passing a list of objects with proper annotations.
+anot-excel helps in creating excel sheet by just passing a list of objects.
 The data in the list will be compared with annotations in the class to create excel.
 Configurations currently supported are filename, names of columns, position of columns, sorting and grouping the columns.
-Examples are provided
+Consider the following class.
+(More examples are provided in code)

 	@Excel(name = "sortAndGroup")
 	public class SortAndGroupVo {